krateoplatformops-archive/krateo-dashboard-backend/plugins/catalog-backend/api-report.md

   listLocations(): Promise<Location_2[]>;
 }

-// Warning: (ae-missing-release-tag) "LocationUpdateLogEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public @deprecated (undocumented) export type LocationUpdateLogEvent = {
-  id: string;
-  status: 'fail' | 'success';
-  location_id: string;
-  entity_name: string;
-  created_at?: string;
-  message?: string;
-};

-// Warning: (ae-missing-release-tag) "LocationUpdateStatus" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public @deprecated (undocumented) export type LocationUpdateStatus = {
+// @public @deprecated (undocumented) function notFoundError(
-  timestamp: string | null;
-  status: string | null;
-  message: string | null;
-};

-// Warning: (ae-missing-release-tag) "NextCatalogBuilder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export class NextCatalogBuilder {
-  constructor(env: CatalogEnvironment);
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addEntityPolicy(...policies: EntityPolicy[]): NextCatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addEntityProvider(...providers: EntityProvider[]): NextCatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addProcessor(...processors: CatalogProcessor[]): NextCatalogBuilder;
-  build(): Promise<{
-    entitiesCatalog: EntitiesCatalog;
-    locationsCatalog: LocationsCatalog;
-    locationAnalyzer: LocationAnalyzer;
-    processingEngine: CatalogProcessingEngine;
-    locationService: LocationService;
-    router: Router;
-  }>;
-  getDefaultProcessors(): CatalogProcessor[];
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen replaceEntityPolicies(policies: EntityPolicy[]): NextCatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen replaceProcessors(processors: CatalogProcessor[]): NextCatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setEntityDataParser(parser: CatalogProcessorParser): NextCatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setFieldFormatValidators(validators: Partial<Validators>): NextCatalogBuilder;
-  setLocationAnalyzer(locationAnalyzer: LocationAnalyzer): NextCatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setPlaceholderResolver(
-    key: string,
-    resolver: PlaceholderResolver,
-  ): NextCatalogBuilder;
-  setRefreshInterval(
-    refreshInterval: RefreshIntervalFunction,
-  ): NextCatalogBuilder;
-  setRefreshIntervalSeconds(seconds: number): NextCatalogBuilder;
-}

-// Warning: (ae-missing-release-tag) "NextRouterOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface NextRouterOptions {
-  // (undocumented)
-  config: Config;
-  // (undocumented)
-  entitiesCatalog?: EntitiesCatalog;
-  // (undocumented)
-  locationAnalyzer?: LocationAnalyzer;
-  // (undocumented)
-  locationService: LocationService;
-  // (undocumented)
-  logger: Logger_2;
-  // (undocumented)
-  refreshService?: RefreshService;
-}

-// Warning: (ae-missing-release-tag) "notFoundError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-function notFoundError(
   atLocation: LocationSpec,
   message: string,
 ): CatalogProcessorResult;

-// Warning: (ae-missing-release-tag) "PageInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type PageInfo =
   | {